 - advise on the side effects of medications

 - a test of cure is required at six weeks

 - discuss window periods for other STI and HIV

 - reinforce safe sex.

-- clinical review 1 week after treatment for symptomatic patients
+Clinical review 1 week after treatment for symptomatic patients allows

-For further information on the diagnosis and management of genital chlamydia trachomatis contact Clinic 275.
+For further information on the diagnosis and management of genital chlamydia trachomatis contact Adelaide Sexual Health Centre.

 These guidelines are based on review of current literature, current recommendations of the United States Centres for Disease Control and Prevention, World Health Organization, the British Association for Sexual Health and HIV, Australian national and state guidelines, and expert opinion.
 Local antimicrobial sensitivities are reflected in these recommendations.

 They are written primarily for use by Adelaide Sexual Health Centre in the setting of a specialist Sexual Health Clinic, with on-site laboratory facilities.
 Some flexibility is required in applying them to other clinical settings.